Self-Directed Case Study · Windows Endpoint & Server Administration

 Screen dims on UAC trigger — secure desktop active

-UAC dialog with credential prompt visible
+UAC authentication dialog visible

-UAC dialog with credential prompt visible
+UAC authentication dialog visible

 Final policy state confirmed in secpol.msc